 Understanding the 5 Types of SPI Mold Standards and Classifications

-Navigating the landscape of custom injection molding projects can be a daunting task, particularly when it comes to identifying whether a product is an appropriate fit for this specific process.
+Navigating the landscape of custom injection molding projects can be daunting, particularly when it comes to identifying whether a product is an appropriate fit for this specific process.
 An effective guide to this endeavor is understanding the classifications established by the Society of Plastic Industry (SPI).
 These categories, namely 101, 102, 103, 104, and 105, offer clear guidelines on the intricacies and complexities of injection molding standards.

 The 5 SPI Mold Classes